inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 	Always keep a record of data -- it indicates you've been working.

 Finagle's Fourth Law:
-	Once a job is fouled up, anything done to improve it only makes it worse.
+	Once a job is fouled up, anything done to improve it only s it worse.

 Finagle's Fifth Law: